 Where medical documentation is necessary, the agency ADA Coordinator must make the request and use the Letter Requesting Documentation for Determining ADA Eligibility from a Medical Provider.
-The agency ADA Coordinator must also obtain the requestor's completed and signed Authorization before sending the Letter to, or otherwise communicating with, the medical provider.
+The agency ADA Coordinator must also obtain the requestor's completed and signed Authorization for

+Release of Medical Information before sending the Letter to, or otherwise communicating with, the medical provider.
 The employee may choose not to sign the Authorization.
 However, if the employee chooses not to sign the Authorization, it is the employee's responsibility to ensure that the agency receives the requested medical information.